 Data loss is a heartbreaking issue.
 However, Mac hard drive data recovery may not be as hard as you think.
 Generally speaking, recovering data from an old Mac is much easier than from a new Mac.
 As long as your Mac has a removable hard drive or an emergency data backup connector on the logic board, you have a high chance to succeed.

 If your Mac uses onboard SSD technology and Apple T2 Security encryption technology, you need a professional Mac data recovery service.
 We will discuss your options and the available services on the market.

 Apple adopts new data storage technology in Macs every few years.
 A method used to retrieve data from an old Mac will not work on a newer Mac.
 You need to use the appropriate method to retrieve the data based on the technology used in your Mac.

 Therefore, you need to identify your Mac model number first.
 You can find it on the back case.
 The photo below is from a 15” A1398 MacBook Pro.

 Once you have the model number, go to the Table of Contents above.
 Click on the title that mentions the model of your Mac.
-It will direct you to the corresponding data recovery solution for your Mac.
+It will direct you to the corresponding section of the data recovery solution for your Mac.
 The Table of Contents will not show on mobile devices.
 If you use a mobile phone, you can scan the subtitles for your Mac model.

 This method is for the 13” MacBooks and 13”, 15”, 17” MacBook Pros.
 Apple manufactured these Macs from 2008 to 2012.

 All these MacBook models have standard SATA mechanical hard drives as their data storage devices.
 Some owners may upgrade their old conversational hard drive to a SATA SSD drive, but data retrieval from the drives are nearly identical.

 Your task is to remove the SATA hard drive or SATA SSD drive from the Mac, install the hard drive to a “SATA to USB” adapter, plug in the adapter to a working Mac and copy the data to your Mac.